hs11346/cloud-monitoring-telegram/README.md

     ssh your_username@your_server_ip
     ```

-2.  **Clone this Repository:**
+2.  **Clone your Repository:**
     ```bash
-    git clone <your-repository-url> # Replace with your repo URL cd cloud-monitoring # Or your repository's directory name
+    git clone <your-repository-url> # Replace with your repo URL
     ```
+    * For private repos, it is recommended that you use the "Deploy Keys" function of Github.
+You can refer to this [link](https://dylancastillo.co/posts/how-to-use-github-deploy-keys.html) for instructions.

 3.  **Configure the Python Script:**
     * Navigate to the Python script directory: `cd python_scripts`